Prag8855/aab/content/guides/permanent-residence.md

 - Bring your family to Germany
 - Visit other [Schengen countries](/glossary/Schengen%20area) without a visa

-This guide explains how to apply for permanent residence in Berlin.
+This guide explains how to apply for permanent residence (PR) in Berlin.
 The rules can be different in other cities.

 {% include "_blocks/tableOfContents.html" %}